kanaka/mal/README.md

 * **Yorick** - *created by [Dov Murik](https://github.com/dubek)*

-Mal is a learning tool.
+**3. Mal is a learning tool**

+Each implementation of mal is separated into
+11 incremental, self-contained (and testable) steps that demonstrate core concepts of Lisp.
+The last step is capable of self-hosting (running the mal implementation of mal).
 See the [make-a-lisp process guide](process/guide.md).
-Each implementation of mal is separated into 11 incremental, self-contained (and testable) steps that demonstrate core concepts of Lisp.
-The last step is capable of self-hosting (running the mal implementation of mal).

-The mal (make a lisp) steps are:
+The make-a-lisp steps are:

 * [step0_repl](process/guide.md#step0)
 * [step1_read_print](process/guide.md#step1)